Epiforge/Cogs/Cogs.Disposal/README.md

 This library provides the `IDisposalStatus` interface, which defines the `IsDisposed` property and all the base classes implement it.

 Lastly, it provides the `INotifyDisposing`, `INotifyDisposed`, and `INotifyDisposalOverridden` interfaces, which add events that notify of these occurrences.
-If you're using the base classes in this library, you don't need to worry about unregistering handlers.
-The base classes drop all the references in the events' invocation lists on their own.
-We're not trying to *create* leaks here!